Civil Foreman

 • For example, if the circumference of a ring is 10 cm, the cutting length would be approximately 3.18 cm.

-Q23.
-How to check beam reinforcement?
+Q. How do you check beam reinforcement?

 Ans.